Linuxfabrik/monitoring-plugins/check-plugins/redfish-sensor/README.md

 ## States

-* CRIT if an enabled sensor health rollup state is equal to "Critical".
+* OK if all sensors are healthy and within their thresholds.
-* CRIT if an enabled sensor health state is equal to "Critical".
+* WARN if an enabled sensor health or health rollup state is "Warning".
-* CRIT if sensor value is above/below critical threshold given by Redfish (`Thresholds_UpperCritical` and `Thresholds_LowerCritical`).
+* WARN if a sensor value exceeds the Redfish non-critical threshold (`Thresholds_UpperCaution`, `Thresholds_LowerCaution`).
-* WARN if an enabled sensor health rollup state is equal to "Warning".
+* CRIT if an enabled sensor health or health rollup state is "Critical".
-* WARN if an enabled sensor health state is equal to "Warning".
+* CRIT if a sensor value exceeds the Redfish critical threshold (`Thresholds_UpperCritical`, `Thresholds_LowerCritical`).
-* WARN if sensor value is above/below Redfish non-critical threshold (`Thresholds_UpperCaution` and `Thresholds_LowerCaution`).
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics